-She started her own work over 15 years ago, and especially enjoys creating for different scenographic fields: films, plays, TV shows, events, exhibitions, trade fairs, art installations, … This way she constantly switches between different tasks (production-, exhibition-, stage- or graphic design), each one inspiring her for the others.
+Working on her own for over 20 years now, she especially enjoys creating for different scenographic fields: films, plays, TV shows, events, exhibitions, trade fairs, art installations, … This way she constantly switches between different tasks (production-, exhibition-, stage- or graphic design), each one inspiring her for the others.

 – curriculum vitae –

 [of the greek origins σκηνη “scene” and γραφειν “write, describe”]

 To create a space is like writing a narrative: Layout, proportions, openings, light, materiality, patina, furniture and the smallest details add to it.
 Stage design, production design, exhibition design, events, installations, ..
 I work in all these domains, and for me they have a lot in common: I create a space which is to introduce a story / a topic / a personality to a specific public, it’s installation is often ephemeral, the creation process collaborative and multidisciplinary.

 What distinguishes them is the different kinds of location (theatre, venue, studio, someone’s home ..) into which I inscribe my work, and the different ways the public get’s to see it.

 – exhibition | trade fair | event design –